CP

 Before you can fix the problem, you need to diagnose it.
 We've identified three persistent bottlenecks that plague most month-end closes:

 Manual Reconciliation: This is the silent killer of efficiency.
 Your team is likely manually matching transactions across multiple systems, copying data into Excel, and spot-checking numbers by hand.
-Studies show that finance teams spend 17 statistics that prove automated reconciliation slashes month-end close of their month-end close time on manual reconciliation activities alone.
+Finance teams routinely sink a large share of the month-end close into manual reconciliation alone — matching transactions across systems, copying data into Excel, and spot-checking numbers by hand.
 Each bank reconciliation, intercompany settlement, and balance sheet account audit becomes a time-intensive exercise prone to human error.

 Late Data Entry and System Cutoffs: Late journal entries trickle in from operational teams who don't understand the accounting close calendar.
 Subsidiaries submit numbers at 11:59 p.m. on the due date.
 Expense reports arrive after the books are supposedly closed.
 This creates a cascading delay effect where your team can't finalize numbers until they're confident all data is in the system—which never happens on time.